Tuesday, 30 April 2013

 Confusing appointment

 Back to the hospital today about my cough, and it was a very confusing visit.
 Apparently I have arthritis and osteocytes in my neck.
 I also have low iron levels which causes some sort of strictures in my throat, and I have a weak diaphragm and other things that I can't remember, the doctor was speaking so fast.
 I had more blood tests which I think is for auto immune something.
-She definitely said something about the strictures and possible cancer in the future.
 She also mentioned Patterson Kelly Brown syndrome and wrote that down for me.
 But I have looked it up on Wikipedia and I have some but not all of those symptoms.
 It was all very worrying.
 I felt so confused and I didn't know what questions to ask.
 I just feel so stupid and I think I will ask someone to come with me to my next appointment in three months.

 So I have yet more medication and worst of all I have been told that I have to lose two stones before my next appointment.
 I am not in a good mood right now.